wragge/dfat-documents-web/_volumes/volume-3-1940-january-june/40-sir-henry-gullett-minister-for-external-affairs-to-mr-r-g-menzies-prime-minister.md

 ---
+doc_date: '1940-02-05'
+doc_num: 40
+doc_order: 40
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: CP290/2
+  reference: '[AA: CP290/2, 9]'
-title: "40 Sir Henry Gullett, Minister for External Affairs, to Mr R. G. Menzies, Prime Minister"
+title: Sir Henry Gullett, Minister for External Affairs, to Mr R. G. Menzies, Prime Minister
-volume: "Volume 3: 1940, January-June"
-doc_id: 806
+vol_full_title: 'Volume 3: January–June 1940'
 vol_id: 3
-doc_date: 1940-02-05
+vol_title: 'Volume 3: 1940, January-June'
 ---

-# 40 Sir Henry Gullett, Minister for External Affairs, to Mr R. G. Menzies, Prime Minister

-## Letter MELBOURNE, 5 February 1940
+Letter MELBOURNE, 5 February 1940

 During the past week or two I have given much thought to the question of Commonwealth diplomatic representation in the Far East.
 My opinion now is that we should proceed immediately with the appointment of a Minister to both Japan and China.